tudelft3d/geo2020/tips/index.md

 We offer a [LaTeX template](https://github.com/tudelftgeomatics/thesis_template) to help you start.
 Since you've learned to program in Python, LaTeX should take you no more than 2 days to master.
-These two days are worth it, your structure will most likely be better structured, will look better, and will contain less errors.
+These two days are worth it, your thesis most likely will be better structured, will look better, and will contain less errors.

-Basically everything you need to know---from installation to details---is available in [this free book](http://en.wikibooks.org/wiki/LaTeX).
+To start with LaTeX, everything you need to know---from installation to writing details---is available in [this free online book](http://en.wikibooks.org/wiki/LaTeX).

-To compile LaTeX, you need a full installation of [MiKTeX](http://miktex.org/about) (Windows) or [MacTeX](https://tug.org/mactex) (OSX) or [TeXLive](https://www.tug.org/texlive) (cross-platform).
+To compile our thesis template, you need a full installation of [MiKTeX](http://miktex.org/about) (Windows) or [MacTeX](https://tug.org/mactex) (OS X).

 - - -